-Israel's economy is affected by current global including economic conditions. regional and international rates of economic growth.
+Israel's economy is affected by current global economic conditions, including regional and international rates of economic growth.
 Recent downturns in the global economy, stemming most recently from the sovereign debt crisis in Europe, have led to increased market volatility, decreased consumer confidence and a widespread reduction of business activity generally.
 The potential impact of such global economic pressure on Israel is uncertain.
+Although

-Although Israel's economy has shown moderate rates of growth throughout and since the global financial crisis, there can be no assurance that Israel's economy will continue arow prolonged negative alobal to in а economic climate.
+Israel's economy has shown moderate rates of growth throughout and since the global financial crisis, there can be no assurance that Israel's economy will continue to grow in a prolonged negative global economic climate.